 The customer gets sent a short biography and photo of their Adviser so that they know exactly who they're talking to when they call to introduce themselves, and who to expect at the door when they arrive for the recommendation meeting.04

 Appoint a solicitor

-Your customer will need to appoint a solicitor who specialises in Lifetime Mortgages to act on their behalf and to provide them with independent legal advice.
+They'll need to appoint a solicitor who specialises in equity release to act on their behalf and to provide them with independent legal advice.
 If they have their own solicitor isn’t a specialist, we do have a panel of solicitors available who we work closely with.

 We’ll arrange for an independent valuation of your customer’s house.07

 Offer and Legals

-Once the valuation is done and the application is approved, the offer will be sent to the customer and their solicitor.
-The solicitor will discuss the offer with the customer and make sure they understand the implications of a lifetime mortgage.
+Once the valuation is complete and the application is approved, we’ll send them and their solicitor the offer.
+Their solicitor will discuss the offer with them and make sure they understand the implications of a later life mortgage.
 It’s important to take their legal advice before they sign and accept the offer.